• Skip to primary navigation

 • Web Services

-Apart from this, USB Ports can stop responding or working due to outdated or corrupted device drivers and power supply to USB ports being automatically switched off by the computer.
+Apart from this, USB ports can stop working due to outdated or corrupted device drivers, power supply to the USB ports being automatically switched off by the computer and other reasons.

 USB Ports Not Working in Windows 11/10